0xNineteen/blog.md/contents/sol-blocks/index.md

 In solana, there is no mempool, txs are forwarded directly to the leader.
-So, starting a validator, dedicated ports are opened to receive these txs
+So, when starting a validator, dedicated ports are opened to receive these txs
 including:
   - `tpu`, `vote`, and `tpu_forwards` sockets
   - the tpu socket is for normal txs (eg, { send token A to bob })